Facial Laceration

 Care for your wound:

-The skin in the area of your wound may turn a different color if it is exposed to direct sunlight.
+- Decrease scarring.
+The skin around your wound may turn a different color if it is exposed to direct sunlight.
 After your wound is healed, use sunscreen over the area when you are out in the sun.
 You should do this for at least 6 months to 1 year after your injury.
 Some wounds scar less if they are covered while they heal.

 Follow up with your doctor as directed:

-You may need to follow up with your healthcare provider in 24 to 48 hours to have your wound checked for infection.
-You may need to return in 3 to 5 days if you have stitches that need to be removed.
+You may need to return in 24 to 48 hours to have your wound checked for infection.
+You will need to return in 3 to 14 days if you have stitches or staples so they can be removed.
 Write down your questions so you remember to ask them during your visits.

 © Copyright Merative 2024 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.